markstringer-dti/markstringer-dti.github.io/dti.md

 important that you understand these reasons why you should carry on.

-At any given point in a project and especially the first time that a project does it, there are always good reasons *not* to release any.
-So it's absolutely important the even better reasons why you should.
+At any given point in a project and especially the first time that a project does it, there are always good reasons *not* to release anything.
+So, it's absolutely important to understand the even better reasons why you should.

 ### You're going to have to do it sooner or later